A Good Day at the Thrift Store – Wool Sweaters

 This is what some of my bins looked like.
 Most of them were worse off.
 So crammed I could hardly get the lids on them.
 Who knew what was in there???

-Here are a few tips on how to organize and store felted wool sweaters.
+Here are a few tips on organizing and storing felted wool sweaters.

-I am going to show you a technique that I have found that works really well in storing the sweaters so they don’t take up so much room.
+I am going to show you a technique that I have found that works really well for storing sweaters so they don’t take up too much room.

 1. WASH AND FELT THE SWEATER.
-(Instructions here on how to felt and shrink sweaters).
+(Instructions are here on how to feel and shrink sweaters.)

 store felted wool sweaters